Vertical farm can make 44,000 pounds of tomatoes on the side of a parking lot - The Verge - 03/15

 Our Future Water Supply

 In the future, global warming and increased population could cause water shortages.
 Even today, there are millions of people that do not have access to clean water.
-Can technology provide the world with fresh, abundant water?
+Can technology help provide the world with fresh, abundant water?